 We compiled a list of ‘Best CRM’ review & rating sites for teams considering an investment in CRM (Customer Relationship Management) software in 2026.
+This guide walks through where CRM software reviews come from, how each site ranks vendors, and how to use them well.

-While review sites still receive millions of annual visitors, their Google search traffic has declined substantially over the past few years as software buyers have turned to Reddit and AI Chatbots for answers.
+While review sites still receive millions of annual visitors, their Google search traffic has declined substantially over the past few years as software buyers have turned to Reddit and AI chatbots for answers.

 Some software review sites have hundreds of categories, ranging from bakery software to heat map software to live chat software.